dv0gt/dotfiles/nvim/README.md

 For golang debugger to work, you need to install `delve` first and put it in your PATH.

 For golang linter to work properly, install `revive` with the following command: `go install github.com/mgechev/revive@latest`

+### Apply new config changes

+If you have any config changes in your lua files (e.g. due to breaking changes during upgrade), run `./restore.sh` to copy to new config to the nvim config directory.